JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### extraDependencies
 {id="intellij-extension-extradependencies"}

-Configure extra dependency artifacts from the IntelliJ repository.
+Configures extra dependency artifacts from the IntelliJ repository.
-The dependencies on them could be configured only explicitly using the `DependenciesUtils.intellijExtra` function in the `dependencies` block.
+The dependencies on them could be configured only explicitly using the `DependenciesUtils.intellijExtra()` function in the `dependencies` block.

 {style="narrow"}
 Type